 Mwinyi, Ali Hassan (b.
 May 8, 1925, Kivure village, Coast region, Tanganyika [now in Tanzania]), president of Tanzania (1985-95).
 Although born on the mainland, he was taken as a young child by his parents to Zanzibar.
 In 1964 he joined the Afro-Shirazi Party and entered the Zanzibar public service, in the Ministry of Education.
 A year later, after the island's revolution, he was given a senior post in the State Trading Corporation, where he was discovered by Pres.
 Julius Nyerere in 1970.
-He held ministerial office from 1970, including as minister of home affairs (1975-77).
+From then on he held various ministerial posts, including minister of health (1972-75), home affairs (1975-77), and natural resources and tourism (1982-83), and was ambassador to Egypt (1977-81).
 In 1984 he became president of Zanzibar (and first vice president of Tanzania) at a time when the previous incumbent had lost control over a movement demanding the island's secession from the mainland.
 He showed political skill and moderation in dealing with the situation.
 After Nyerere decided to retire, Mwinyi became president of Tanzania in 1985.
 He came to office at a difficult time following years of drought and economic collapse due to a variety of causes including the steep rise in oil prices, the downturn in world demand and prices for some of the country's agricultural exports, and the cost of the war to bring down Uganda's tyrant, Idi Amin.
 Like Nyerere, Mwinyi was a strong believer in consensus politics.
 That Mwinyi, as an islander and a Muslim in a predominantly Christian country, came to be president testified to the success of Nyerere's policies in eliminating tribalism and religion as divisive factors in the nation's politics.
 Unlike Nyerere, though, Mwinyi was not a committed ideologist.
 He moved his nation toward a free-market system in an effort to revitalize the economy.
 He was reelected in 1990.
 From 1990 to 1996 he was chairman of the Chama Cha Mapinduzi party, whose monopoly of power was ended when multipartyism was introduced in 1992.

 Myint Maung (b.
 March 10, 1921, Magwe, Burma), foreign minister of Burma (1978-80).